 Measure to reduce fire tragedy in Kenyan Schools

 The education stakeholders together with students have suggested several measures to reduce fire tragedies in Kenya’s secondary schools.
-Below we have looked at some these measures.
+Below we have looked at some of these measures.

-All schools should have a counselling department which is always ready to offer necessary support to students.
+All schools should have a counselling department that is always ready to offer necessary support to students.
 Teachers, parents and students should be able to come together and listen to students and have a dialogue on how to solve important matters affecting the school.
 Peer counselling is also important, to ensure that students can learn from people who are at their own level.

 - Educate on issues about drug abuse